A jackknife bias correction for nonlinear network data models with fixed effects

 Since the rate of convergence in Theorem \ref{thm:avg_pop} is $N^{-1/2}$, there is in fact no asymptotic bias generated by the incidental parameters.
-The bias from the estimation of the fixed effects is of order $N^{-1}$, which is smaller than the variation in the sampled distribution of fixed effects around is population distribution.
-Nonetheless, the bias corrected steo is still recommended as it is likely to improve the finite sample properties of inference, in terms of correct centering of confidence sets, with little or no cost in terms of additional variance.
+Nonetheless, the bias correction step is still recommended as it is likely to improve the finite sample properties of inference by correctly centering confidence sets, with little or no cost in terms of additional variance.
 In the panel data setting, \citet{Fernandez-Val2016} report such improvements in simulations.